Who Should Attend the Washington, D.C. Innovation Mission

 When it comes to building a large digital subscription business, few can match the prowess of The Washington Post.
 But the strategies behind The Post’s success are applicable to all media companies, starting with its data-driven approach to audience engagement and subscriber acquisition.
 In this signature visit, attendees will meet with the consumer marketing leadership team to discuss acquisition, retention, and engagement strategies that local media companies can put to practice.

-Gannett / USA TODAY NETWORK is making major investments in digital brands that delight users and generate multiple revenue opportunities.
-User journeys are built around readers’ specific “jobs to be done,” driving subscription and membership conversion and creating high-impact opportunities for advertisers.
+Gannett is making major investments in digital brands which offer more than “the news,” delighting users, attracting younger audiences and generate multiple revenue opportunities.
+Examples include Reviewed.com and FoodBlogs.com.
+User journeys are built around readers’ specific “jobs to be done,” driving loyalty that can fuel subscription revenue growth and creating high-impact opportunities for advertisers.

-Newer digital franchises such as Humankind are cultivating highly-engaged audiences across a variety of platforms (social, video, and more).
-And tie-ins with live events and affiliate commerce are producing new opportunities for engagement and revenue.
-Top executives, including the CMO and SVP of Consumer Products, will provide an under-the-hood look at Gannett’s strategy, and what’s working best across its network of local properties.
+Video franchises like Humankind are cultivating highly-engaged audiences across a variety of platforms.
+Tie-ins with live events and affiliate commerce are producing new opportunities for engagement and revenue.
+Top executives, including the CMO and SVP of Consumer Products, will provide an under-the-hood look at the company’s strategy, and what’s working best across its network of local properties.

 The Atlantic continually reinvents and reinvigorates its brand digitally.
 This includes deep focus on customer experience, with a rebuilt digital/print subscription program and a new Masthead premium membership model.
 Masthead connects members directly to the newsroom, features ad-free reading and listening, provides priority access to unique events and community experiences, and more.

 The Atlantic is also extending its brand and finding new audiences with a dedicated YouTube video strategy, and an extensive podcasting network.
 Learn about all of these efforts, and how they’re producing a diversified revenue model that can sustain great journalism.